-Congress passed the Federal-Aid Highway Act of 1962, requiring the formation of Metropolitan Planning Organizations (MPOs) in urbanized areas with a population of 50,000+ to provide multi-modal transportation planning.
-MPOs were created to ensure that existing and future expenditures for transportation projects and programs are based on a continuing, cooperative and comprehensive (3-C) planning process.
+Congress passed the Federal-Aid Highway Act of 1962, requiring the formation of Metropolitan Planning Organizations (MPOs) in urbanized areas (UZA) with a population of 50,000+ to provide multi-modal transportation planning.
+Furthermore, all UZA with over 200,000 in population are classified as a Transportation Management Area (TMA).
+MPOs were created to ensure that existing and future expenditures for transportation projects and programs are based on a continuing, cooperative, and comprehensive (3C) planning process.
 Federal funding for transportation projects and programs in a metropolitan area is allocated through the MPO.